aztfmod/rover/README.md

 ### Load the rover with the latest public landingzones

-you need to the following command from the local shell.
+Execute the following command from the local shell.
 Make sure docker engine is running.

 For Linux, macos or Windows wsl / wsl2
 ```bash